 A comparison of base flow from simulations of no-withdrawal and maximum-allocation conditions reveals as much as a 20-percent reduction in base flow at individual streamflow-gaging stations from maximum-allocation withdrawals (table 11).
-The largest reduction in simulated base flow (at streamflow-gaging stations) due to maximum-allocation groundwater withdrawals occurs in the Toms River Basin.
+The largest reduction in simulated base flow at streamflow-gaging stations due to maximum-allocation groundwater withdrawals occurs in the Toms River Basin.
 Simulated base flow in the Toms River at streamflow-gaging station Toms River near Toms River, N.J.
 (01408500) decreases by 15 to 20 ft3/s from no-withdrawal conditions to maximum-allocation withdrawal conditions.
 This is the largest stream basin in the study area and is one of the most developed areas of Ocean County.
-These factors combined with a large number of wells screened in the unconfined Kirkwood-Cohansey aquifer system produced the large base-flow decline.
+These factors, combined with a large number of wells screened in the unconfined Kirkwood-Cohansey aquifer system, produced the large base-flow decline.
 Streamflow-gaging station Mill Creek near Manahawkin, N.J.
 (01409150), had the largest percent reduction in base flow between the two simulations, ranging from 11 to 20 percent.
-Three of the 12 streamflow-gaging stations in the Ocean County study area had average base-flow reductions of less than 1 ft3/s from no-withdrawal to maximum-allocation conditions (table 10).
+Three of the 12 streamflow-gaging stations in the Ocean County study area had average base-flow reductions of less than 1 ft3/s from no-withdrawal to maximum-allocation conditions (table 11).
 The smallest average reduction in simulated base flow from no-withdrawal conditions to maximum-allocation withdrawal conditions (0.18 ft3/s) occurred at Cedar Run near Manahawkin, N.J.
-(01409250); this basin is one of the smaller, less developed stream basins and contains few production wells.
+(01409250); the drainage basin of this stream is one of the smallest, least developed stream basins in the study area and contains few production wells.

-In order to avoid tidal fluctuations, streamflow-gaging stations are located several miles upstream (within 8 miles) from the area where each stream discharges into the Barnegat Bay–Little Egg Harbor estuary.
-Gages are located primarily on larger stream reaches, but numerous streams or reaches that flow into the Barnegat Bay–Little Egg Harbor are ungaged.
-The combined effect of withdrawals on both gaged and ungaged streams is summarized by the total base-flow reduction to the Barnegat Bay–Little Egg Harbor estuary .
-Compared to the no-withdrawal simulation, maximum-allocation withdrawals reduce the total simulated base flow to the Barnegat Bay–Little Egg Harbor estuary by 64 ft3/s (20 percent), during stress period 64 (November 2001 recharge) and by 78 ft3/s (10 percent), during stress period 77 (December 2002 recharge).
+In order to avoid tidal fluctuations, streamflow-gaging stations are located less than 8 miles upstream from the area where their streams discharge into the Barnegat Bay-Little Egg Harbor estuary.
+Gages are located primarily on relatively large stream reaches; numerous streams or reaches that flow into the Barnegat Bay-Little Egg Harbor are ungaged.
+The combined effect of withdrawals on both gaged and ungaged streams is summarized by the total base-flow reduction to the Barnegat Bay-Little Egg Harbor estuary (table 12).
+Compared with the no-withdrawal simulation, maximum-allocation withdrawals reduce the total simulated base flow to the Barnegat Bay-Little Egg Harbor estuary by 64 ft3/s (20 percent) during stress period 64 (November 2001 recharge) and by 78 ft3/s (10 percent) during stress period 77 (December 2002 recharge).

-Simulated maximum-allocation groundwater levels at wells 29–141, 29–513, and 29–1060, screened in the Kirkwood-Cohansey aquifer system, had additional drawdown from post-development water levels ranging from less than 1 foot to approximately 11 feet (table 13).
-Simulated post-development water levels in well 29–17, located in Barnegat Light borough, decrease an additional 20 feet from simulation of maximum-allocation withdrawal conditions (figs. 21D and table 13).
+Simulated maximum-allocation groundwater levels at wells 29–141, 29–513, and 29–1060, screened in the Kirkwood-Cohansey aquifer system, had additional drawdown ranging from less than 1 foot to approximately 11 feet (table 13) from postdevelopment water levels.
+Simulated postdevelopment water levels in well 29–17, located in Barnegat Light Borough, decrease an additional 20 feet from those simulated under maximum-allocation withdrawal conditions (fig. 21D; table 13).